leomeconi/leomeconi.github.io/README.md

 ![ChatGPT22](CHATGPT22.png)
 ![ChatGPT23](CHATGPT23.png)
 ![ChatGPT24](CHATGPT24.png)

-As you can probably tell by my ????? in the question, I was literally just asking why the image disappeared.
+As you can probably tell by my `?????` in the question, I was literally just asking why the image disappeared.
 From this moment on I actually tried fixing that by myself because the suggestions ChatGPT was giving me were wrong.
 It was telling me to temporary replace the image with some other links to see if the file was damaged.

-After a few attempts I figure that out; I deleted the line `<header class="hero">` by accident and I don't know why but the image went "under" the black background, so it was there but not visible.
+After a few attempts I figure that out; I deleted the line `<h1 class="title">LOAD</h1>` by accident and, probably because of this, the image went "under" the black background, so it was there but not visible.

 ### Claude screenshots

 Here the interaction was way smoother and I also liked more its suggestions compared to ChatGPT's.

 ![Claude1](CLAUDE1.png)
 ![Claude2](CLAUDE2.png)